Foundations of regular variation on topological spaces: Continuous functions

+Cylinder sets determined by compact restrictions form a convergence-determining class for $\Cont_{\mathrm{loc}}(\R)$.
+Hence the convergence extends to all $\mu$-continuity sets in the ideal, and Proposition~\ref{prop:polar-many-tau} yields regular variation in $\Cont_{\mathrm{loc}}(\R)$. \end{proof}

-\begin{example} A random polynomial of order $d$ (see Example~\ref{example:polynom}) is regularly varying in $\Cont_{\text{loc}}(\R)$ if its coefficients constitute a regularly varying random vector in $\R^{d+1}$.
-Indeed, the map $\psi$ from $\R^{d+1}$ to polynomials given at \eqref{eq:37} is continuous if the space of continuous functions on $\R$ is equipped with the topology of uniform convergence on compact sets.
+\begin{example}[Random polynomial] A random polynomial of degree at most $d$ (see Example~\ref{example:polynom}) is regularly varying in $\Cont_{\text{loc}}(\R)$ if its coefficients constitute a regularly varying random vector in $\R^{d+1}$.
+Indeed, the map $\psi$ from $\R^{d+1}$ to polynomials given in \eqref{eq:37} is continuous if the space of continuous functions on $\R$ is equipped with the topology of uniform convergence on compact sets.
 It is bornologically consistent, since

 for each $n\in\NN$. \end{example}